boomlich/boomlich.github.io/_posts/2022-07-11-pathfinder.md

 tldr_tools: "IntelliJ"
 ---

-This program was created to learn more about algorithms and how to implement them, specificly maze-generation and pathfinding algorithms.
+I created this program to learn more about algorithms and how to implement them, specifically maze-generation and pathfinding algorithms.

 {% include download-file.html
     title='PathFinder' version='1.0.0 / 16.07.22'